apify/apify-docs/sources/platform/storage/dataset.md

 > When providing your API authentication token, we recommend using the request's `Authorization` header, rather than the URL. ([More info](../integrations/programming/api.md#authentication)).

-To retrieve a list of you datasets, send a GET request to the [Get list of datasets](/api/v2#/reference/datasets/get-list-of-datasets) endpoint.
+To retrieve a list of your datasets, send a GET request to the [Get list of datasets](/api/v2#/reference/datasets/get-list-of-datasets) endpoint.

 ```text
 https://api.apify.com/v2/datasets